kmk2020/MechaCar_Statistical_Analysis/README.md

 The results of the t-test to test if the PSI mean for Lot3 is statistically different from the population mean of 1,500 pounds per square inch show that, at a 95% confidence level, the two means are statistically different.
 Because the p-value of 0.1589 is lower than the critical value of 0.05, the null hypothesis should be rejected in that there is a difference between the means of the PSI for the population and Lot3 and the true mean is not equal to 1500.
 The means within the 95% confidence range are between 1492.431 and 1499.849 PSI.

 ![image](https://user-images.githubusercontent.com/89704371/178812457-56653f60-254c-4335-a8a7-cc8e05bba37a.png)

+## Deliverable 4
+### Study Design: MechaCar vs Competition

+This study would involve collecting data on MechaCar and its comparable models across several different manufacturers over the last 3 years.

+What are the competitions' comparable models,
+Which cars will MechaCar be competing with head-to-head? which cars will be included in the study?
+Which factors will look at the study to determine the relevant to selling price?

+The statistical study design has the following:

+A metric to be tested
+A null hypothesis or an alternative hypothesis
+A statistical test is   to test the hypothesis
+#### Relevant metrics

+** Safety Feature Rating: Independent Variable
+** Current Price (Selling): Dependent Variable
+** Drive Package : Independent Variable
+** Engine (Electric, Hybrid, Gasoline / Conventional): Independent Variable ** Resale Value: Independent Variable

+Hypothesis: Null and Alternative
+After determining which factors are key for the MechaCar's genre:

+Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its genre.
+Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.
+Statistical Tests
+A multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on price (it may be all of them!)